telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 ### Confirm Project Creation

 After configuring the preferred settings, click the **Create Project** button.
-The **Telerik UI for Blazor Template Wizard** close and the project creation will start.
-Once this is completed you will get a confirmation message in the terminal.
-You can then navigate to the selected output folder to open your project.
+The **Telerik UI for Blazor Template Wizard** closes and the project creation begins.
+When completed, the terminal shows a confirmation message.
+You can then navigate to the previously specified output folder to open your project.